 Another form of B2B e-commerce is a business providing backend support to another business.
 For example, purchasing a shopping cart is a B2B transaction that can occur on the internet between two businesses.
-The shopping cart is not a part of the businesses supply chain, but is necessary to support the functioning of the business.
+The shopping cart is not a part of the buyer’s supply chain, but is necessary to support the functioning of the business.

 Electronic marketplaces and payment systems such as eBay and PayPal are set up to allow these types of transactions to occur.
 Craigslist is another example of a place where consumers can advertise goods.
 These are typically one-off transactions and the consumers rarely know each other.

 In this case, your mobile device doesn’t sell something to a person, it simply facilitates the transaction between two of the above parties.
-That is not to say that another form of e-commerce won’t come around either.
-What types of e-commerce have you participated in?
+That is not to say that another form of e-commerce doesn’t exist or won’t in the future.

-This was originally published on January 16, 2013 and was updated and republished on February 8, 2021.
+This post was originally published on January 16, 2013 and was updated and republished on February 8, 2021.